Skip to content

 This code draws a blue circle with text inside.
 TeXRA's tools help manage and generate this kind of code.

-1. Create new TikZ figures based on textual descriptions.
+1. Create new TikZ figures from a textual description.

 2. Enhance existing figures with improvements or additions.